TIY-Austin-Front-End-Engineering/js-assignments/css-specificity/README.md

 ### Performance Objectives

-After completing this assignment, you be able to effectively use
+After completing this assignment, you will be able to effectively use

 * the CSS specificity boxes to determine which properties will be applied.